freetaxii/libstix2/README.md

 ## License ##

 This is free software, licensed under the Apache License, Version 2.0.
+[Read this](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)) for a summary.

 ## Copyright ##